brguru90/REACTJS_DJANGO_APACHE_DEPLOYMENT/README.md

 # Ubuntu commands for apache and WSGI congiruration

+## Install apache2 and WSGI in Ubuntu
+`sudo apt-get install python3-pip apache2 libapache2-mod-wsgi-py3`

+## Create a new apache conf file for your site
 `sudo vim /etc/apache2/site-available/mynew.conf`

-## Disable unused site like default site using:
+## Disable unused site ex: default site using:
 `sudo a2dissite 000-default.conf`

 ## Check conf file syntax using: